How to access EODATA using boto3 on Creodias

 key |

-When filling in variable key, make sure to follow these rules:
+When filling in the variable key, make sure to follow these rules:

-Use slashes / as separators between elements of that path - directories and files
+Use slashes / as separators between elements of the path, such as folders and files

-Do not start or finish the path with slash /
+Do not start or finish the path with a slash /

-Start path with the name of the folder found within the root directory of the EODATA repository (for example Sentinel-2 or Sentinel-5P)
+Start the path with the name of a folder found within the root directory of the EODATA repository, for example Sentinel-2 or Sentinel-5P

-If you don’t have a file which you want to download but you simply want to test this method of downloading files, you can leave the value which was assigned to variable key in example code below.
+If you do not have a specific file that you want to download and only want to test this method, you can leave the value assigned to the variable key in the example code above.

 What To Do Next

-You can further modify these scripts so that they better suit your needs, or integrate them with your own applications.
-These scripts might also work in other development environments.
-That is outside of scope of this article.
+You can further modify these scripts so that they better suit your needs or integrate them with your own applications.
+These scripts might also work in other development environments, but that is outside the scope of this article.